mydaytrip/partner-api/source/includes/trip-api.md

 ## Tracking endpoint

 This endpoint allows you to retrieve the latest position of driver(s) assigned to the trip.
 Not every trip is guaranteed to have driver tracking.
+Use the [/drivers](#drivers-endpoint) endpoint to retrieve the details about the drivers and the vehicles.
+That information can be cached and does not need to be retrieved with every tracking request.

 > To get driver position(s) of a trip currently in progress, use the following call: